nanvel/blog/2017/11/trading.md

 Regime shift is caused by market structure or macroeconomic changes.

+Regimes are periods of mean-revertion and trending behaviors, high and low volatility.
+Each regime requires different strategies or or strategy parameters.
+Another regime is no clear regime, when price is random walking.
+Regimes can be different for different time horizons.

+Markets spend more time in mean-reversion regime than in trending.

 | Bull                  | Bear                  | Sideways              | Volatile                  |
 |--------------------   |--------------------   |--------------------   |-----------------------    |
 | Trend up              | Trend down            | Range bound           | No boundaries             |